NancalaStarry/NanacalaStarry/README.md

 I’m from China, where I made friends with a powerful and glorious **dragon**! _(This is real, **not a human**.
 I swear.)_
 And now we still have a good time with each other. *owo*

-I have played Minecraft for over ten years, so yeah, I definitely love this game pretty much.
+I have played Minecraft for over ten years, so yeah, definitely love this game pretty much.
 I enjoy providing Minecraft mods with Chinese translations for free.📜
 And Don't worry, I'll do it wholeheartedly.
 Translation is a wonderful thing!❤️